HyperionGray/tor2proxy/README.md

 #################
 ```

-Install docker and then just run build.sh followed by start.sh.
+Install docker and then just run `bash build.sh`.
+Your tor2proxy docker image should now be built.
+Find the image hash and run `start.sh image_hash`.
 You should then have
 a working tor2proxy.
+By default tor2proxy protects the local http proxy daemon with the
+credentials hyperion and IUW8292.
+An example request is below:

 ```
-$ curl -u username:password -x http://localhost:8091 https://wtfismyip.com/text
+$ curl -u hyperion:IUW8292 -x http://localhost:8091 https://wtfismyip.com/text
 ```

-# Building

-To build this just run build.sh when on the rebuild branch .
-Then to start the
-container run start.sh with the image name as the first arg.
-Make sure to set
-the proxy information to whatever you need it to be.

 # Bugs?